spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.
 When there are no items in the agenda for a given week, the meeting is skipped.

+## 2023-03-14
+- @mlugg allowing non-CompileStep binary artifacts to be represented in package manager
+    - e.g. some dependency library which is really slow to build. some people might prefer to download a prebuilt .a
+    - (real use cases in mach)
+    - really, 'Dependency.artifact' doesn't need to give back a full CompileStep, but just somewhere to get the final binary from
+    - should it just return a 'FileSource'?

 ## 2023-02-23
 @mlugg
 - depending on the main module (useful for testing stuff with dep loops)